apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    Configures |TS| for what the default verify callback should check during origin server verification.

-   You can override this global setting on a per domain basis in the :file:`sni.yaml` file using the :ref:`verify_server_properties attribute<override-verify-server-properties>`.
+   You can override this global setting on a per domain basis in the :file:`sni.yaml` file using the :ref:`verify_server_properties<override-verify-server-properties>` attribute.

    You can also override via the conf_remap plugin.
 Those changes will take precedence over the changes in .:file:`sni.yaml`